teamcapybara/capybara/README.md

     end
     click_link 'Sign in'
   end

-  xscenario "Signing out" do
-    # this test is pending
 end

-end
 ```

 `feature` is in fact just an alias for `describe ..., :type => :request`,
 `background` is an alias for `before`, `scenario` for `it`, and `given`/`given!` aliases for `let`/`let!`, respectively.
-`xscenario` is an alias for `pending`, allowing you to temporarily disable a test.

 ## Using Capybara with Test::Unit